'The small town of Stevenage was a close-knit community' - former resident looks back on town's 75th anniversary

 - Credit: Jim Hetterby

-Former Stevenage resident Jim Hetterby looks back over his memories of his time in the town.
+Former Stevenage resident Jim Hetterly looks back over his memories of his time in the town.

 I was sent a copy of your newspaper coverage of the 75th Anniversary of the New Town.
 Reading it revived pleasant memories of my life in Stevenage.